Plan your visit

 Take the 182 step tour of the tower.
 See the magnificent panoramic view of the ocean, Fire Island, the bays and Long Island to the north and on a clear day the skyline of New York City.
 View two floors of interactive exhibits in the Keeper’s Quarters.
 Visit the new Lens Building to view the First Order Fresnel Lens that was up in the tower from 1858 to 1933 on display in the adjoining Lens building.
 Take a walk to the Boathouse and examine an authentic Surf Boat and equipment used by the United States Lifesaving Service.

 Children- $5 (12 & under- must be 42" tall)

 Scout Groups- $5 reservations required

 Active Military Personnel- Free with ID

 Our museum in the keeper's quarters is open to the public for no fee year-round during normal operating hours.

 The Fire Island Lighthouse is located at the western end of the Fire Island National Seashore, just east of Robert Moses State Park.
 Take Robert Moses Causeway south to the end.
 At the Robert Moses water tower proceed east to Parking field #5.
 There is a parking fee at certain times of the year.
 Please note that on busy summer days there can be a delay in getting to the park due to the high volume of traffic.
 Park on the east side of the parking field and follow the boardwalk right to the lighthouse.

 School groups are welcomed at the Fire Island Lighthouse weekday mornings during the school year.
 Our program is designed to accommodate the fourth grade Common Core Curriculum guidelines.
-Group size is limited to a maximum of 50 students.
+Group size is limited to a maximum of 60 people.